The results are in!

 Congratulations, friend — by completing this quiz, you’ve proven your commitment to creating a standout resume and scoring your “just right” career.
 If you’re ready to earn the income you deserve while doing meaningful work and making a difference, let’s jump in!

 When it comes to the job market, you’ve got experience on your side.
-You’ve spent years honing your industry knowledge.
+You’ve spent years honing in on your industry knowledge.

 You bring management expertise and know how to work through business processes.

-You’re a stable, valuable asset to any team and potential employers know they can trust your judgement.
+You’re a stable secure force and potential employers know they can trust your judgement.

 If that sounds like a stretch, just know that that’s what I’m here to help you with.
 By putting your standout resume success formula into practice and learning how to own your strengths and translate them onto paper, you’ll be one step closer to hearing those spectacular words